awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [alien ★76](https://github.com/gernest/alien) - A lightweight and fast http router from outer space
 * [Bone ★1033](https://github.com/go-zoo/bone) - Lightning Fast HTTP Multiplexer.
 * [Bxog ★73](https://github.com/claygod/Bxog) - Simple and fast HTTP router for Go.
 It works with routes of varying difficulty, length and nesting.
 And he knows how to create a URL from the received parameters.
-* [chi](https://github.com/pressly/chi) - Small, fast and expressive HTTP router built on net/context.
+* [chi ★2145](https://github.com/go-chi/chi) - Small, fast and expressive HTTP router built on net/context.
 * [fasthttprouter ★327](https://github.com/buaazp/fasthttprouter) - A high performance router forked from `httprouter`.
 The first router fit for `fasthttp`.
 * [gocraft/web ★1217](https://github.com/gocraft/web) - A mux and middleware package in Go.
 * [Goji ★482](https://github.com/goji/goji) - Goji is a minimalistic and flexible HTTP request multiplexer with support for `net/context`.